Formula > Functions > Datetime¶

 datetime\addMonths(VALUE, MONTHS)

-Adds MONTHS to date or datetime VALUE.
+Adds MONTHS to a date or datetime VALUE.
 MONTHS can be negative.
 Returns a modified STRING value.

 Example